-This very quick cooking Chinese Mustard Green Soup is an excellent flavorful and light soup.
+This very quick cooking Chinese Style Mustard Green Soup is an excellent flavorful and light soup.
 Served with rice it makes a nice meal.
-You may use Bok choy for a less spicy soup.
-However, the soup will lose some of its color and spicy hardiness Bok Choy is lighter in color and in flavor.
-To make this soup more substantial add any shredded meat to it, turkey, chicken, beef or pork are ideal additions to the soup.
+You may use Bok choy for a soup, it has less bite than mustard greens.
+However, the soup will lose some of its color and spicy hardiness, Bok Choy is lighter in color and in flavor.
+To make this soup more substantial, add one cup of any shredded meat to it, turkey, chicken, beef or pork.

 1/2 pound (about 4 cups sliced) mustard greens or bok choy